 With the introduction of a new gliadin test, the nomenclature celiac/ gluten tests has come even more confused.
 The problem is that the term gliadin test is now being used for both the new and the old tests.
 But these tests are very different from each other with different interpretation of the results.

-DGP is a great new test
+DGP is a great test

-This new celiac test, the Deamidated Gliadin Peptide antibody test, is an excellent test.
+This newer celiac test, the Deamidated Gliadin Peptide antibody test, is an excellent test.
 It was introduced to New Zealand in a limited way in 2006.
 Incrementally, it has become a routine test in the USA, Australia and now (since 4 August, 2009) by Medlab South, New Zealand: it is now part of their standard celiac panel (other laboratories have yet to adopt this test).
 Canterbury Health Laboratories offer this test since 2011.

 The enthusiasm for the DGP assay is because it is extremely accurate for detecting the gut damage of celiac disease.
 It is more specific and more sensitive than the previous tTG/EMA tests.
 It has been developed as a specific celiac diagnostic tool by Inova Diagnostics.
 It is so good that this DGP test is likely to make endoscopy confirmation of celiac disease a redundant practice.